john9francis/radiation-modeling/timeSpentPhase3.md

 - 12/6 10:00 am .5 hrs practicing RCW presentation
 - 12/6 4:30 pm 1.5 hrs presenting and sending b.
 Oliphant some of my videos
 - 12/7 8:44 pm 1.25 hrs editing RCW presentation and posting it
+- 12/7 2:00 pm .5 hr talking to b.
+Kelley about project moving forward